OSU-AIMS/RoPE-S3D/GUIDE.md

 # Verify Poses

-This allows for improperly-recorded poses to be removed from the dataset.
+This allows for improperly recorded poses to be removed from the dataset.

 To do this, run ```python wizard.py```.
 Select the desired dataset.
 Click **Verify**.